FAQ

 What other documents are required?

-Each item on the Loan Application Checklist is required in order for your application to be processed.
-Your lender will let you know if additional documents are required (such as mortgage papers, leases, etc.)
+Each item on the required document list is required for your application to be processed.
+WWBIC’s Loan Operations Department will let you know if additional documents are needed (such as mortgage papers, leases, etc.)

 Is the online application secure?